Supported Decision Making in WA State

 What is Supported Decision-Making (SDM)?

-Supported Decision-Making (SDM) is an alternative to guardianship.
-It allows people with disabilities to choose persons close to them to help them gather and understand information, make decisions, and communicate those decisions to others.
-It ensures a person’s right to make their own important life decisions and to have their decisions respected with the support of people they choose.
+Supported Decision-Making (SDM) is an alternative to guardianship/conservatorship.
+While not suitable for everyone, SDM is appropriate for individuals who, with support, can take in information, evaluate it, make decisions about their lives, and communicate those decisions effectively.
+It allows people with disabilities to choose individuals close to them to help support them in gathering and understanding information, making decisions, and communicating those decisions to others.
+It ensures a person’s right to make their own important life decisions and to have their decisions respected with the support of the people they choose.

 How Does It Work in Washington State?